Mousset earns Premier League’s super sub tag against Tottenham Hotspur | Goal.com

 Sheffield United’s Lys Mousset has scored more goals as a substitute than any player in 2019-20 Premier League season.

-The Senegal prospect came from the bench to fire past Hugo Lloris as the Blades sliced Tottenham Hotspur 3-1 at Bramall Lane on Thursday night.
+The Senegal prospect came from the bench to fire past Hugo Lloris as the Blades thumped Tottenham Hotspur 3-1 at Bramall Lane on Thursday night.

 MOOOOOOSSSSSSEEEEE!— Sheffield United (@SheffieldUnited) July 2, 2020